Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Objective is to sell a large number of products during the early stages of the product life cycle and thus discourage competitors from entering the market or from taking market share from existing businesses

 **Loss Leader:**
+- A product is sold at below cost price - no profit is being made on its sale, instead they are just covering costs or losing money on it
+- Psychology is th

 **Price Points:**
+-